 Correctional Camps Program

-Working jointly with the Department of Corrections (DOC), DNR operates correctional camp crews out of four adult correctional facilities.
+Working jointly with the Department of Corrections (DOC), DNR operates correctional camp crews out of three adult correctional facilities.
 Adult incarcerated individuals volunteer as crew members for the program.
 DNR Camp Managers work with DOC counselors to approve each individual's acceptance into the program based on their behavior and record.

-Offender honor camps, as they used to be called, have been providing cost-efficient support for state lands since 1939.
+Offender honor camps, as they used to be called, have been providing cost-efficient support for state lands since 1943.
 The program helps incarcerated individuals avoid idleness while providing cost-effective work on state and other public lands.

 How can correctional camp crews help you?

 Year-round, crews perform a variety of forestry-related projects, such as trail construction and maintenance, noxious weed removal, tree planting, fuel reduction, illegal dump site cleanup and much more.
-The program provides a work force of over 300 crew members (30+ crews of 10 incarcerated crew members) and their supervisors across the state.
+The program provides a work force of over 250 crew members (24+ crews of 10 incarcerated crew members) and their supervisors across the state.
 As a result, incarcerated individuals develop the skills necessary to work in paying jobs after their release and break the cycle of recidivism.

 If issues arise, DNR may dismiss an incarcerated individual from the program at any time.